open-edge-platform/geti-sdk/README.md

 ### Tutorials and Examples

 The ['Code examples'](#code-examples) sections below contains short snippets that demonstrate how to perform several common tasks.
-This also shows how to configure the SDK to connect to your Intel® Geti™ server.
+This also shows how to configure the SDK to connect to your Geti™ server.

 For more comprehensive examples, see the [Jupyter notebooks](https://github.com/open-edge-platform/geti-sdk/tree/main/notebooks).
 These tutorials demonstrate how to use the SDK for various computer vision tasks and workflows, from basic project creation